Don Hany: Career

 In 2013, Hany took the lead role of Sam Callaghan in the HBO Asia production Serangoon Road.
 The following year, Hany appeared in The Broken Shore, a telemovie that aired on the ABC.
 He also starred in the mini-series Devil's Playground.
 In the same year, he appeared in the fifth season of Who Do You Think You Are?.
 In 2014, he played the lead role in the Australian drama film Healing, alongside Hugo Weaving.
 Hany plays Viktor, an Iranian prisoner in a low-security correctional centre, close to the end of his 18-year prison sentence.
 The film garnered acclaim, including a four-star review from Margaret Pomeranz on At the Movies for ABC.
 Megan Lehmann of The Hollywood Reporter was also enthusiastic Hany's performance: "Weaving is terrific as Matt Perry...But the film belongs to Don Hany, a veteran of Australian television starring in his first major film."
 Hany was nominated for the Best Actor award at the 2014 Film Critics Circle of Australia, losing out to Russell Crowe for The Water Diviner.

 In 2014, he was cast as the male lead in Warriors, a pilot for the American Broadcasting Company.
 The medical drama series, with Hany playing a military doctor, was not picked up for a series order.
 However, he was later cast as Dr. Jesse Shane, chief of surgery at St. Matthew's Hospital in the NBC medical comedy-drama series Heartbeat (2016).
 In 2017, he starred in the critically acclaimed Australian romantic comedy Ali's Wedding.
 He received a nomination for AACTA Award for Best Actor in a Supporting Role for his role, losing out to Dev Patel in Lion.

 In 2018, Hany starred in Foxtel's Showcase mystery romantic drama television series Picnic at Hanging Rock, a television adaptation of the 1967 novel of the same name by Joan Lindsay.
 In 2019, Hany played Australian prime minister Ewan Garrety in the second season of the political thriller Secret City, alongside Anna Torv.

 The following year, Hany took over the role of Pierce Greyson in Neighbours from Tim Robards for a guest stint.
 In 2022, Hany was cast alongside Claudia Karvan in the Sydney Theatre Company and State Theatre Company of South Australia co-production The Goat, or Who Is Sylvia? by Edward Albee, set for the 2023 season.
 Hany subsequently withdrew from the production for personal reasons and the role was recast with Nathan Page.

 In 2025, he stars in The Survivors, a Netflix crime-mystery series set in Tasmania.
 The series is based on Jane Harper's novel of the same name.
-In August 2025, Hany would join the filming of UK/Australia Co-commissioned series Imposter.
+In August 2025, Hany would join the filming of UK/Australia Co-commissioned series The Imposter.

+In the same year, he was also cast in Jaume Collet-Serra's upcoming survival-thriller, Play Dead.